the-lupaxa-project/.github/SUPPORT.md

 ## Getting Help

-For general questions about using a tool, configuration, behaviour, or expected output, you may open an issue using the **“Question”** template (if available).
+For general questions about using a tool, configuration, behaviour, or expected output, you may open an issue using the **"Question"** template (if available).
 Keep questions concise and focused.

 ## Reporting Bugs